DA Davidson Raises Utz Brands (NYSE:UTZ) Price Target to $26.00

 Utz Brands (NYSE:UTZ) had its target price increased by DA Davidson from $24.00 to $26.00 in a research report released on Monday morning, The Fly reports.
 The brokerage currently has a neutral rating on the stock.

 A number of other brokerages have also recently issued reports on UTZ.
 Citigroup increased their price objective on shares of Utz Brands from $21.00 to $26.00 in a research note on Wednesday, January 20th.
+Oppenheimer raised their target price on shares of Utz Brands from $24.00 to $29.00 and gave the company an outperform rating in a research note on Wednesday, February 10th.
+They noted that the move was a valuation call.
+Credit Suisse Group raised their target price on shares of Utz Brands from $22.00 to $25.00 and gave the company an outperform rating in a research note on Wednesday, January 20th.
 The Goldman Sachs Group assumed coverage on shares of Utz Brands in a research note on Monday, December 21st.
 They set a neutral rating for the company.
-Stephens assumed coverage on shares of Utz Brands in a research note on Tuesday, January 19th.
-They set an overweight rating and a $27.00 target price for the company.
-Barclays reaffirmed a buy rating and set a $26.00 target price on shares of Utz Brands in a research note on Sunday, January 17th.
-Finally, Piper Sandler raised their target price on shares of Utz Brands from $25.00 to $28.00 and gave the company an overweight rating in a research note on Wednesday, February 24th.
+Finally, Zacks Investment Research cut shares of Utz Brands from a buy rating to a hold rating in a research note on Tuesday, February 16th.
 Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
 The company presently has an average rating of Buy and an average target price of $25.77.

 Shares of NYSE UTZ opened at $24.88 on Monday.
 The firm has a fifty day moving average price of $25.21 and a 200-day moving average price of $20.98.
 The company has a debt-to-equity ratio of 0.31, a current ratio of 1.79 and a quick ratio of 1.34.
 Utz Brands has a 1 year low of $9.92 and a 1 year high of $26.80.